KyleMayes/vulkanalia/tutorial/book/src/setup/validation_layers.md

 }
 ```

-Run the program to make sure you don't receive a `vk::Result::ERROR_EXTENSION_NOT_PRESENT` error.
+Run the program to make sure you don't receive a `vk::ErrorCode::EXTENSION_NOT_PRESENT` error code.
 We don't really need to check for the existence of this extension, because it should be implied by the availability of the validation layers.

 Now let's see what a debug callback function looks like.
-Add a new `extern "system"` function called `debugCallback` with the `vk::PFN_vkDebugUtilsMessengerCallbackEXT` prototype.
-The `extern "system"` is necessary to support Vulkan calling it from C.
+Add a new `extern "system"` function called `debug_callback` that matches the `vk::PFN_vkDebugUtilsMessengerCallbackEXT` prototype.
+The `extern "system"` is necessary to allow Vulkan to call our Rust function.

 ```rust,noplaypen
 extern "system" fn debug_callback(